Infectious diseases; notification

 Brief description

-Special information for - District of Bad Tölz WolfratshausenPlease use the online service via the button above to report notifiable diseases in accordance with Section 34 of the Infection Protection Act.
+Special information for the Bad Tölz-Wolfratshausen districtPlease use the online service via the button above to report notifiable diseases in accordance with Section 34 of the Infection Protection Act.

 To contact the responsible office, please use the secure contact form or the encrypted e-mail.
 Both services can also be accessed via the buttons above.